Gaussianization and eigenvalue statistics for random quantum channels (III): Application of Gaussianization: Pure states through random quantum channels

 \end{proposition}

 Observe that this result does not depend on the choice of $X,Y$ due to the invariance of the Haar measure.

-The main point is that one can show (see \cite{nechita}) that the eigenvalues of $Z$, that is the normalized eigenvalues of $W$, are independent on the trace of $W$.
-This implies that we we can apply the results on Wishart matrices developed in Section \ref{sec:Wishart} to this particular case.
+The main point is that we can show (see~\cite{nechita}) that the eigenvalues of~$Z$, that is, the normalized eigenvalues of $W$, are independent of the trace of $W$.
+This implies that we we can apply the results on Wishart matrices developed in Section~\ref{sec:Wishart} to this particular case.